 Chinese consumers are shifting their pattern of spending to discretionary items.
 They are spending less on housing and food, but more on upgrading their lifestyles, on items such as healthcare, travel and entertainment compared to other emerging markets, according to Credit Suisse Research Institute's 7th Emerging Consumer Survey.

-Observing monthly spending by category, the CSRI analysts find that Chinese consumers are spending more on such goods and services as education, cars, property and mobile phones.
-Meanwhile spending momentum in many staple categories such as dairy, cosmetics, carbonated drinks, spirits and beer is softening.
+Observing monthly spending by category, the CSRI analysts find that Chinese consumers are spending more on upgrading their lifestyles, on such goods and services as education, cars, property and mobile phones.

 A more health-conscious consumer should imply that the consumption of unhealthy food will decline.
 External sources such as Nielsen's Global Health and Ingredient Sentiment Survey (August 2016) suggest that consumers across emerging countries are much more focused on what they eat than consumers in developed markets.
 For example, almost 40 percent of consumers in the Asia-Pacific (APAC) region follow a low-fat diet (nearly twice the level seen in Europe or North America).
 While not as extreme, there is also a higher uptake for low sugar and low-carbohydrate diets across Latin America, Africa and APAC than in Europe or North America.
 Moreover, consumption of beer, spirits and cigarettes is down year-on-year across most of the countries surveyed.

 This trend does not appear to be "youth-led" as middle-aged consumers appear to be changing their behavior in parallel with that of the millennials.